Broadband for older people

 Do I need some online security?

 Yes, security software will protect you and your connection from being attacked by criminals.
-Most good providers include free security software with their broadband packages – you don’t need to buy anything extra.
+Most good providers offer security software with their broadband packages for a small monthly fee of just £3 or £4.
+It’s worth noting that Sky is one of the few exceptions to this, including its Broadband Shield software for free to customers.

 Is it worth getting a TV package?